inbucket/inbucket/doc/config.md

 Only has an effect when `INBUCKET_SMTP_DEFAULTSTORE` is true.

 - Default: None
-- Values: Comma separated list of domains
+- Values: Comma separated list of recipient domains
 - Example: `recycle.com,loadtest.org`

 ### Network Idle Timeout